News of interest to the

 Mara Keisling, executive director of the National Center for Transgender Equality, said, "The largest employer in the country is doing what all the other large employers in the country are doing, so that’s really great news."

 Peter S. Sprigg, senior fellow for policy studies at the Family Research Council -- a fundamentalist Christian advocacy group, said: “We at the Family Research Council oppose including gender identity as a category of protection.
 He said that gender identity disorder should be "... treated with therapy to help people be comfortable with their biological sex rather than affirming and celebrating and protecting those who want to deny their biological sex."
 He may not have been aware that there has never been a recorded instance of therapy changing a person's gender identity.
+(Gender Identity Disorder is now an obsolete term, having been replaced by Gender Dysphoria).

 Christopher E. Anders, senior legislative counsel for the Washington office of the American Civil Liberties Union said that: “This is frankly a bigger deal" than the expected change which would have been an update to the federal handbook for managers and supervisors.
 2